 There is likely to be a pause in postings this month as we work on completing our contract ( always a busy time of year anyway) and also develop some ideas to support centres and services as they move into a very different world where for many, external Professional Development is likely to be user-pays rather than Ministry funded, now that the Government focus is on participation.

-contains some information on how centres can support their own professional learning.
+The MOE website contains some information on how centres can support their own professional learning.

 Wednesday, September 2, 2009